privacyguides/privacyguides.org/docs/basics/vpn-overview.en.md

 1. Hiding your downloads (such as torrents) from your ISP and anti-piracy organizations.
 1. Hiding your IP from third-party websites and services, preventing IP based tracking.

-For use cases like these, or if you have another compelling reason, the VPN providers we listed above are who we think are the most trustworthy.
+For situations like these, or if you have another compelling reason, the VPN providers we listed above are who we think are the most trustworthy.
 However, using a VPN provider still means you're *trusting* the provider.
 In pretty much any other scenario you should be using a secure**-by-design** tool such as Tor.

 ## Sources and Further Reading